 The California SLRP offers a maximum of $50,000 of student loan forgiveness for your first two years of service.
-Extension grants beyond this are available, but they vary from year to year based on funding.
+In addition, extension grants beyond this are available.
+But these vary from year to year based on funding.

 During your years of service, you must agree to work in a California Health Professional Shortage Area (HPSA).

 5. Licensed Vocational Nurse Loan Repayment Program (LVNLRP)

 The LVNLRP is for licensed and practicing vocational nurses and only requires one year of service.
 You can receive up to $6,000 for working 12 months, full time, at a qualified California facility.
 Nurses can be awarded this amount up to three times, totaling $18,000 of student loan forgiveness.

 Qualified facilities are available under federal and California state designations.
 Besides these options, any state, county, veteran or correctional facility qualifies.
 Indian Health Centers and Federally Qualified Health Centers are also options.

 6. Steven M. Thompson Physician Corps Loan Repayment Program (STLRP)

 The STLRP is available to recently licensed physicians and surgeons in California.
 The program is an incentive to practice in an HPSA or in a PCSA in California.